 You can read more about ‘art for all’, Barnett’s work as a war artist, his contribution to lithography and much more in our exhibition catalogue Barnett Freedman: Designs for Modern Britain.
 The catalogue is now available from the Pallant House Gallery Bookshop.

-Our current exhibition Barnett Freedman: Designs for Modern Britain runs until 1 November 2020.
+This article was written to coincide with our exhibition Barnett Freedman: Designs for Modern Britain in 2020.